winnermicro/wm_iot_sdk/examples/peripheral/spi_master/transceive_async/README_EN.md

 1. The slave device and spi master pins must be connected in advance
 2. Start the slave end in advance, wait for receiving and prepare the data to be sent
-3. PIN_CS: GPIO20, PIN_CLK: GPIO17, PIN_MISO: GPIO16, PIN_MOSI:GPIO21, mode 0, clock: 2MHz
+3. PIN_CS: GPIO20, PIN_CLK: GPIO17, PIN_MISO: GPIO16, PIN_MOSI: GPIO7, mode 0, clock: 2MHz

 ## Compile and Download

-demo project path：`examples/peripheral/spi_master/transceive_sync`
+demo project path：`examples/peripheral/spi_master/transceive_async`

 For compilation, flashing, and other operations, please refer to: [Quick Start Guide](https://doc.winnermicro.net/w800/en/latest/get_started/index.html)